 Are you looking for plots of land for sale in Lagos Nigeria to buy without losing your money or giving up the property to the government? here are comprehensive tips and advice you must read before buying your next property in Lagos state

-Since we created this property blog for Nigerians looking for genuine plots of land to buy in Lagos, it’s also important that we share useful tips that will help interested property buyers living within or outside Nigeria find an affordable and genuine property to acquire without legal issues.
+Since we created this property blog for Nigerians looking for genuine plots of land to buy in Lagos, it’s also important that we share useful tips that will help interested property buyers living within or outside Nigeria find affordable and genuine property to acquire without legal issues.

 Whether you are a Nigerian working and living at home or in the UK, US, Canada, Australia, South Africa, or any part of the world, this guide is all you need to begin your journey to owning a share of the booming property market here in Lagos state.

 Reasons why you should buy your first property now in Lagos:

 - Lagos is the commercial hub of Nigeria – The state is the home to top companies across industries in Nigeria which is the reason migration is very high on a daily basis and as such creates an opportunity for property or home rental businesses.
-It’s the rising housing deficit that made Lagos state government to embark on a mass housing project for average income earners, yet, it is still not enough to cater for the growing population.
+It’s the rising housing deficit that made the Lagos state government embark on a mass housing project for average income earners, yet, it is still not enough to cater for the growing population.
 You can buy a property and start a home rental business to serve workers looking for accommodation or lease to corporate organisations.

 - The value of land in Lagos is on the rise as development spread to every part of the state.
 A land acquired within a strategic area for N600k-N1m could skyrocket to N4 – N6 million in a year.
-For instance, as at 2011-2013, you could buy a plot of land for less than N300,000 at Ibeju Lekki but now the average selling price, following the announcement of a plan to cite Dangote refinery in that region, is around N1-2million per plot.
+For instance, as of 2011-2013, you could buy a plot of land for less than N300,000 at Ibeju Lekki but now the average selling price, following the announcement of a plan to cite Dangote refinery in that region, is around N1-2million per plot.
 Besides, real estate surveyors are projecting N8-10million by the time the area is fully industrialised.